qho-djo/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file "10-back" takes you back to the previous directory.
 The file "11-lists" displays the contents of the working, parent and /boot directories.
 The file "12-filetype" displays the type of file /tmp/iamafile is.
+The file "13-symboliclink" creates a link to /bin/ls.